allenpavlovich/gen-ai-midterm-project/data/markdown_clean_final/people_maggie-wu.md

 #### What excites you right now about the field of data science?

-With the emergence of Generative AI, I feel fortunate as a data scientist to have the opportunity to explore this exciting and cutting-edge field.
+With the emergence of Generative AI, I consider myself fortunate as a data scientist to have the opportunity to delve into this exciting and cutting-edge field.

 #### What advice would you give to prospective students who are seeking a master’s degree in data science?

-Take advantage of the opportunity to start a new journey.
-Don’t limit yourself to what you know—explore the unknown.
+Leverage the opportunity of starting a new journey.
+Don’t limit yourself on what you known, but explore on the unknowns.
 Discover your true intent and passion.
-You will find greater satisfaction, motivation, and focus!
+You will derive greater satisfaction, motivation, and focus!